 What made this the worst bug ever wasn't the bug itself - it was the feedback time.
 The time between me writing code, and being able to test it.
-Programmers intuitively know that feedback time is important and we tend to optimise for it.
+Programmers know that feedback time is important and we tend to optimise for it.
 We love keyboard shortcuts, use browser developer tools, and we built HMR.

 Programming involves a lot of trial and error.
 You start with a rough solution, write the code for it, compile/build/deploy it, test it, and then adjust the code again until it works.
 The time you spend waiting between writing and testing code doesn't just slow you down because it takes time, it also breaks flow and tempts you to context switch if it's long enough.
 These all have a huge impact on productivity.
 Think about how much faster you can iterate on the front-end of a website using your browser's developer tools, versus working on a back-end that you have to compile each time you make a change.

-Even though this is something engineers intuitively understand, it's not something that many organisations work to improve.
+Even though this is something engineers understand, it's not something that many organisations work to improve.
 I suspect this is because it's not measured often.
-If you're an engineer and want to change this, there is probably a business case to be made by calculating your teams' total feedback time per week and multiplying it by salary for a lower bound.
+If you're an engineer and want to change this, there is a business case to be made by calculating your teams' total feedback time per week and multiplying it by salary for a lower bound.